smileisak/go-training/README.md

 # GoLang Training [![Go Report Card](https://goreportcard.com/badge/github.com/smileisak/go-training)](https://goreportcard.com/report/github.com/smileisak/go-training)

-This repository contains my training path to master GoLang in one month.
+Welcome to my training path to master GoLang in one month.
+In this repository, I will provide examples and exercises for all the basics of GoLang programming language.
+Whether you are a beginner or an experienced developer, this training path will help you to improve your skills and learn GoLang in a short amount of time.

 Resources can be found [here](http://harrymoreno.com/2016/06/30/How-to-learn-Golang-in-1-month.html).

+## Prerequisites

+Before starting this training path, you should have basic knowledge of programming concepts and syntax.
+You should also have GoLang installed on your system.
+If you don't have GoLang installed, please follow the official installation guide for your operating system: https://golang.org/doc/install.

 ## Step 1: Go By Examples